Calder's Geo

-Calders Geo is an inlet in the western cliffs of Esha Ness in Northmavine on the Mainland, Shetland, Scotland.
+Calders Geo (/scz/ KAL-dərs-GYOH) is an inlet in the western cliffs of Esha Ness in Northmavine on the Mainland, Shetland, Scotland.
 A cave on the north side of the geo has been measured at more than one and a half times the size of "The Frozen Deep", a chamber in Reservoir Hole under Cheddar Gorge in Somerset, potentially making it the largest natural chamber in Britain.